David Ferrie: Early life

 In March 1958, a former cadet-turned-commander invited Ferrie back to the New Orleans Cadet Squadron.
 Ferrie served unofficially for a time and was reinstated as Executive Officer in September 1959.
 Ferrie quit the squadron in June 1960 after a disagreement during a bivouac.
 In September 1960, he started his own unofficial squadron, called the Metairie Falcon Cadet Squadron.
 An offshoot of this group was the Internal Mobile Security Unit, a group formed for the fight against Fidel Castro's Cuba.
 Over the years, he used both his official and unofficial squadrons to develop improper relations with boys ranging in age from 14 to 18, and his August 1961 arrests caused the Falcons to fold.

 Ferrie described himself as a liberal on civil rights issues, and he was "rabidly anti-Communist", often accusing previous U.S. presidential administrations of being "sell-outs" to Communism.
 Ferrie initially supported Castro's campaign against Fulgencio Batista in Cuba, but by mid-1959 became convinced that Castro was a Communist.
 According to the United States House Select Committee on Assassinations, Ferrie "found an outlet for his political fanaticism in the anti-Castro movement."
 By early 1961, Ferrie was working with right-wing Cuban exile Sergio Arcacha Smith, head of the Central Intelligence Agency-backed Cuban Democratic Revolutionary Front in New Orleans.
 In a newspaper interview in July, 1961, Ferrie explained why he was volunteering for the organization.
 "I got interested after our botched-up Cuban invasion of April 17," he said, referring to the Bay of Pigs Invasion.
 Ferrie soon became Arcacha Smith's "eager partner in counterrevolutionary activities."
 Both were involved in a raid in late 1961 on a munitions depot in Houma, Louisiana, "in which various weapons, grenades and ammunition were stolen."

 Ferrie often spoke to business and civic groups on political issues.
-In July 1961, Ferrie gave an anti-Kennedy speech before the New Orleans chapter of the Military Order of World Wars, in which "his topic was the Presidential administration and the Bay of Pigs Invasion fiasco."
+In July 1961, Ferrie gave an anti-Kennedy speech before the New Orleans chapter of the Military Order of the World Wars, in which "his topic was the Presidential administration and the Bay of Pigs Invasion fiasco."
 In his speech, Ferrie attacked Kennedy for refusing to provide air support to the Bay of Pigs invasion force of Cuban exiles.
 Ferrie's tirade against Kennedy was so poorly received that he was asked to leave the podium.
 Ferrie admitted to the Federal Bureau of Investigation, after the assassination, that when speaking about Kennedy, he might have used the expression: "He ought to be shot."
 Ferrie insisted, however, that these words were just "an off-hand or colloquial expression."